umccr/agha-data-validation-pipeline/scripts/generate_presign_url/README.md

 - `--flagship`: `str` - The flagship preferred code.
 [Check on the FlagShip class](../../lambdas/layers/util/util/agha.py#L9)
 - `--filetype`: `str` - The filetype that the script will find.
 Space seperated for multiple ids.
 (Options: VCF, BAM, FASTQ, CRAM).
 Default: all filetypes.
 - `--dryrun`: `bool` - only print the s3 key associated with the above query.
+- `--release-id`: `str` - A unique ID to identify the sharing request.
+This ID will be inserted as a custom parameter in the presignedUrl for access tracking.

 To execute the script, just call main.py and include the parameter.